 How can we deliver value for our ideal customers in a way that’s better than our competition?

-These are basic questions but, undeniably, big, hairy questions that will take time and effort to answer.
+These are basic questions on the surface but may take some time and effort to answer internally.

 Multiple sources of information will give you a more holistic view of your customers and make your psychographic segmentation better.

 There are lots of options to get this information (yep, all require an investment in time or cash – no shortcuts here, sorry but the data you get is good, and will make you feel like you’ve hit paydirt).